 I believe that trust and respect are key components of a successful tutoring relationship, and I treat my students with as much respect as I ask from them.
 I am punctual, considerate, and professional.
 Entering someone’s home and life is a big responsibility, and I take that responsibility seriously.

-School of the Art Institute of Chicago - MFA, Creative Writing
+Graduate Degree: School of the Art Institute of Chicago - Master of Fine Arts, Creative Writing

 SAT Verbal: 700

 Writing, bookmaking, podcasts